quantummaid/quantummaid-tutorials/basic-tutorial/BasicTutorial.md

 }
 ```

-Now we are ready to run the application.
-Just start it normally by running the `main()`-method.
+Now we can run the application.
+Just start it normally by executing the `main()`-method.
-Once started, you can request the provided endpoint:
+Once started, you can verify that it works as intended like this:
 ```
 $ curl http://localhost:8080/hello
 "hello"